seborama/govcr/README.md

 **Tip:**

-Remove the RequestFilters from the VCRConfig and re-run the example.
+Remove the RequestFilters from the VCRSettings and re-run the example.
 Check the stats: notice how the tracks **no longer** replay.

 ### Example 5 - Custom VCR with a RequestFilters and ResponseFilters